chandu7929/FirebaseChatApp/README.md

 FirebaseChatApp
 ===============

-this project is developed for chatting using firebase and agulajs
+this project is developed for chatting using firebase and agulajs rahul got access.